-I’m paraphrasing, but she laments about how quitting smoking is viewed as this triumphant act.
+I’m paraphrasing, but she laments how quitting smoking is viewed as a triumphant act.

 It receives a pat on the back and admiration.
 But sobriety?
 Quitting alcohol!
 You may as well have grown a third eye.

 Despite the numerous health statistics on the short and long-term risks of heavy drinking, which, I might add, is not very much (4 drinks or more in a single session for women or eight or more drinks per week), we still seem to accept alcohol and getting drunk as the norm.

 To not drink alcohol is an oddity or a sign that you are somehow broken.

 It sparks whisperings of super secret words like “alcoholic” or “addict.”
 You’re now the subject of hushed voices.

 We hide online, in private Facebook groups, and anonymous Twitter accounts.
 And we dutifully recover in private so as not to upset the natural order of things.

 People get sober for a lot of reasons.